learn-co-curriculum/redux-create-store/README.md

   * What events trigger a dispatch method
   * How our state should change in response to different actions being dispatched.

-These are all implemented outside of our `createStore method`.
+These are all implemented outside of our `createStore` method.
 What is generic to each application following this pattern?

   * That a call to `dispatch` should call a reducer, reassign the state, and render a change.